A Comedy of Estimators: On KL Regularization in RL Training of LLMs: RL Fine-tuning of LLMs

-\subsection{Effect of KL configurations in asynchronous RL}
+\subsection{Effect of KL Configurations in Asynchronous RL}

-While as noted in \cref{sec:estimators}, all four KL configurations discussed give biased sequence-level KL gradient updates in off-policy settings, we study the performance of the four configurations empirically.
+While as noted in \Cref{sec:estimators}, all four KL configurations discussed give biased sequence-level KL gradient updates in off-policy settings, we study the performance of the four configurations empirically.
 We use an asynchronous RL setup~\citep{noukhovitch2024asynchronous,bartoldson2025trajectory} which is commonly used for large-scale RL training runs in order to reduce latency.
 The asynchronous policy updates give rise to off-policyness.

-\paragraph{Experimental Setup} We train \texttt{Qwen2.5-7B} on MATH and \texttt{Qwen3-4B-Instruct-2507}~\citep{yang2025qwen3} on Countdown~\citep{stojanovski2025reasoning}, with Dr. GRPO~\citep{liu2025understanding} at a high asynchrony level of 10.
-We use a learning rate of $10^{-6}$, sample 16 rollouts per prompt and a training batch size of 512 , and train for up to 350 steps, with $\beta = 0.005$ in both settings.
+\paragraph{Experimental Setup.} We train \texttt{Qwen2.5-7B} on MATH and \texttt{Qwen3-4B-Instruct-2507}~\citep{yang2025qwen3} on Countdown~\citep{stojanovski2025reasoning}, with Dr. GRPO~\citep{liu2025understanding} at a high asynchrony level of 10.
+We use a learning rate of $10^{-6}$, sample 16 rollouts per prompt at a temperature of 1.0, use a training batch size of 512, maximum response length of 4096, and train for up to 350 steps, with $\beta = 0.005$ in both settings.
 Rest of the experimental setup remains the same as in the on-policy experiments.

-Figure~\ref{fig:async_train} shows the test performance across different KL configurations in case of both \texttt{Qwen2.5-7B} + MATH and and \texttt{Qwen3-4B-Instruct-2507} + Countdown combinations, during the course of training.
-For the former, the plot shows performance on MATH500 test set whereas for the latter, the plot shows the performance on a held out set of countdown.
-Figure~\ref{fig:async_eval} shows the performance of the final checkpoints fine-tuned with $\naive$-in-reward, and \lowvar-in-loss (the two stable settings) on other in-domain and out-of-domain evaluation sets.
-Note that the performance gap between no KL training and KL regularized training can be closed by using regular reference policy resets as noted in~\cite{bartoldson2025trajectory}.\\
+\Cref{fig:async_train} shows the test performance across different KL configurations in case of both \texttt{Qwen2.5-7B} + MATH and \texttt{Qwen3-4B-Instruct-2507} + Countdown combinations, during the course of training.
+For the former, the plot shows performance on MATH500 test set whereas for the latter, the plot shows the performance on a held out set of countdown. \Cref{fig:async_eval} shows the performance of the final checkpoints fine-tuned with $\naive$-in-reward, and \lowvar-in-loss (the two stable settings) on other in-domain and out-of-domain evaluation sets.
+Note that the performance gap between no KL training and KL regularized training can be closed by using regular reference policy resets as noted in~\cite{bartoldson2025trajectory}.

-\subsection{Effect of using correct gradient estimators}
+\subsection{Effect of Using Correct Gradient Estimators}